vrhoward/protein-stability/README.md

 ## Additional Resources and Links

-Ching-Lin Hsieh et al., Structure-based design of prefusion-stabilized SARS-CoV-2 spikes.
+**1) Stabilizing mutations and the COVID-19 Vaccine:** Ching-Lin Hsieh et al., Structure-based design of prefusion-stabilized SARS-CoV-2 spikes.
 Science 369, 1501-1505(2020).
 DOI:10.1126/science.abd0826

+**2) The GitHub repository for the ESM suite of models:** https://github.com/facebookresearch/esm

-Devlin, Jacob et al. “BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.”
+**3) Masked Language Modeling Procedure, inspired by BERT:** Devlin, Jacob et al. “BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.”
 North American Chapter of the Association for Computational Linguistics (2019).

+**4) Read more on choosing perplexty for masked language modelling:** https://huggingface.co/learn/nlp-course/chapter7/3?fw=pt